c0D3M/Suffix-Arrays/README.md

        This also solved 2nd issue of saving space.
      * Storing count array for each symbol take O(n) * |alphabet|
      * This kind of pattern matching didnt tell posiition at which the match occurs.
        Use Suffix Array but store suffix's at every other 'k' position with respect to n not suffix Array.
-        THis is important because storing every kth suffix wrt to T give us a constant time to k to find suffix array if it didnt available at a given row position.We will use LF mapping to find the row which has Suffix Array value present.
+       This is important because storing every kth suffix wrt to T give us a constant time to k to find suffix array t didnt available at a given row position.We will use LF mapping to find the row which has Suffix Array value present.

        SA(row)= SA(k) + number of LF mapping jumps.

+       Memory Foot print of FM-Index
+       First we store F and L rows,
+       F is basically symbol in sorted occurence, just store start index for each symbol.
+       L is basically BWT of N , so its size will be O(n) For checkpoint we save fraction of tally , lets say we wanted to **a** fraction, so total size will be n * **a** * symbol_size

+       For SA , since we are storing every kth suffix in T , total size would be n * **k**

    * Wavelet Tree
    * RRR Data structure.